-The Fund also uses a strategy of writing (selling) covered call options, but the percentage of positions to be written against can vary.
-As the percentage increases, the risks associated with covered call option writing also increase, and the Fund may also limit its ability to benefit from capital appreciation in holdings on which options have been written.
-In addition, the Fund may invest in other derivatives, such as foreign exchange currency contracts, futures contracts, and swaps.
+The Fund also uses a strategy of writing (selling) covered call options on up to 25% of the securities held in the portfolio.
+The objective of this strategy is to generate current gains from option premiums to enhance distributions payable to the holders of common shares.
+In addition, the Fund may invest in other derivatives, such as forward exchange currency contracts, futures contracts, and swaps.

 The Fund uses financial leverage to finance the purchase of additional securities.
 Although financial leverage may create an opportunity for increased return for shareholders, it also results in additional risks and can magnify the effect of any losses.
 There is no assurance that the strategy will be successful.
-If income and gains earned on securities purchased with the financial leverage proceeds are greater than the cost of the financial leverage, shareholders' return will be greater than if financial leverage had not been used.
-Conversely, if the income or gains from the securities purchased with the proceeds of financial leverage are less than the cost of the financial leverage, shareholders' return will be less than if financial leverage had not been used.
+If income and gains earned on securities purchased with the financial leverage proceeds are greater than the cost of the financial leverage, common shareholders' return will be greater than if financial leverage had not been used.
+Conversely, if the income or gains from the securities purchased with the proceeds of financial leverage are less than the cost of the financial leverage, common shareholders' return will be less than if financial leverage had not been used.